bestcoolestp/Cafe_Manager_System/README.md

 # Cafe_Manager_System
-Cafe Manager System
 Overview
 Cafe Manager System is a comprehensive web-based application tailored to streamline the management of cafes and bistros.
 Its primary objective is to digitize the traditionally manual tasks associated with cafe operations, enhancing efficiency and ensuring a smoother customer experience.

 Purpose:
 The system is designed to address several challenges faced by cafe owners and managers: